 It is widely recognized that innovation is essential to significant change in our healthcare system.
 There is a need to foster compelling new ideas to deliver better health and improved care at lower costs, particularly to those with the greatest health care needs.
 The Master of Healthcare Innovation with an emphasis in Health Administration is focused on policy and its delivery, law, ethics, care services and healthcare economics.

 The MHI degree develops the competencies and skills to challenge status quo positions, lead organizational change, assess technological innovations, and safeguard the quality of care.
 Students will gain the knowledge and skills to introduce and apply new ideas, processes, and products as healthcare delivery moves towards prevention and patient-centered care.
-In addition to Health Administration, Brandman also offers a Health Communication emphasis or gives students the opportunity to tailor a program that reflects where they are in their career and where they want to go by choosing individual electives from various disciplines within Brandman.
+As an alternative to the health administration emphasis, students can customize their program to align learning outcomes with their individual career goals by selecting elective courses from related disciplines such as organizational leadership, health communication and business administration.

 A 3.0 GPA calculated over the most recent 30 graded semester (45 quarter) credits completed in either a baccalaureate or post baccalaureate program, including credits earned toward a credential.

 A GPA between 2.5 and 2.99 (MAE/MAT requires 2.75-2.99) calculated over the most recent graded 30 semester (45 quarter) credits completed in either a baccalaureate or post baccalaureate program, including credits earned toward a credential.
 In addition, a satisfactory score on an accepted graduate admissions exam (GRE, GMAT, CSET, or MAT).

 An earned master's degree or higher from a regionally accredited institution.